Pertussis

 (Whooping Cough)

-, MD, FACP, Charles E. Schmidt College of Medicine, Florida Atlantic University;
+ByLarry M. Bush, MD, FACP, Charles E. Schmidt College of Medicine, Florida Atlantic University;

-, MD, FACP, Wellington Regional Medical Center
+Maria T. Vazquez-Pertejo, MD, FACP, Wellington Regional Medical Center

 Pertussis is a highly communicable disease occurring mostly in children and adolescents and caused by the gram-negative bacterium Bordetella pertussis.
 Symptoms are initially those of nonspecific upper respiratory infection followed by paroxysmal or spasmodic coughing that usually ends in a prolonged, high-pitched, crowing inspiration (the whoop).
 Diagnosis is by nasopharyngeal culture, polymerase chain reaction testing, and serologic assays.
 Treatment is with macrolide antibiotics.
+Prevention includes immunization and, when needed, postexposure prophylaxis.

 Transmission is mainly via droplets of respiratory secretions that contain B. pertussis (a small, nonmotile, gram-negative coccobacillus) from infected patients, particularly during the catarrhal and early paroxysmal stages.
 The infection is highly contagious and causes disease in ≥ 80% of close contacts.
 Transmission by contact with contaminated articles is rare.
-Patients are usually not infectious after the 3rd week of the paroxysmal phase.
+Patients are usually not infectious after the third week of the paroxysmal phase.

-Pertussis is a vaccine-preventable childhood disease Childhood Vaccination Vaccination has been extremely effective in preventing serious disease and in improving health worldwide.
-Because of vaccines, infections that were once very common and/or fatal (eg, smallpox... read more that is increasing in incidence.
-In the US, the case rate in the 1980s was at an all-time low of about 1/100,000 population, which, by 2014, increased to about 10/100,000.
-The 2019 surveillance report by the Centers for Disease Control and Prevention (CDC) reported an incidence of 5.7/100,000 (1 General reference Pertussis is a highly communicable disease occurring mostly in children and adolescents and caused by the gram-negative bacterium Bordetella pertussis.
-Symptoms are initially those of... read more ).
-The increase since the 1980s is due to
+Pertussis is a vaccine-preventable childhood disease that is endemic throughout the world and has been increasing in incidence.
+Its incidence in the United States cycles, with peaks in incidence every 3 to 5 years.
+In the United States, the case rate in the 1980s was at an all-time low of about 1/100,000 population, which, by 2014, increased to about 10/100,000.
+The 2022 surveillance report by the Centers for Disease Control and Prevention (CDC) reported an incidence of 0.7/100,000 (2).
+The observed increase from the 1980s until 2014 can be attributed to

 Such unprotected patients may become ill; furthermore, unprotected adolescents and adults are an important reservoir for B. pertussis and are thus often the source of infection for unprotected infants < 1 year (who have had the highest increase in annual incidence and the highest case fatality rate).
-Also, virulence of outbreak strains may be increasing.
+Pertussis is also serious in older adults.
+Virulence of outbreak strains may be increasing.

 One attack does not confer lifelong natural immunity, but secondary attacks and infections in previously vaccinated adolescents and adults whose immunity has waned are usually mild and often unrecognized.

-Diseases caused by pertussis
+Complications caused by pertussis

 Seizures are common among infants but are rare in older children.